-Line a - Routing Number
+Routing Number

 The routing number must be nine digits.
 The first two digits must be 01 through 12 or 21 through 32.
-Otherwise, the direct deposit will be rejected and a check sent instead.
-On the sample check on the next page, the routing number is 031100000.
+Otherwise, the direct deposit will be rejected and a check will be issued instead.
+On the sample check on page 11, the routing number is 031100000.